lacymorrow/xspf-playlister-php/README.md

-xspf-playlister
+xspf-playlister 0.0.1
 ===============

 Generate an XSPF playlist file for audio and video files using PHP.

-Use it on the command line or as a dead-simple way to keep a playlist on the internet up to date.
+Use it on the command line once or as a dead-simple way to keep a playlist on the internet up to date.

 ## Usage
 Place all of your media files into a folder called `media`.
 Copy `playlister.php` and the `getid3` directory to the same location as the media directory.
 Run `playlister.php` or open it in your browser to generate and print your XSPF file.
 That's it!